Exploring the White Villages behind the Costa del Sol

 8.Viñuela

 In May, La Viñuela hosts a pilgrimage from the village to the hamlets of Los Gomez and Los Romanes for the Romeria, a traditional gypsy festival.
-The annual feria takes place in mid-July, with three more local ferias occurring in early August, mid-August, and mid-September.
+The annual feria takes place in mid-July, with three additional local ferias occurring in early August, mid-August, and mid-September.

 Comments